-\There is no deadline to apply for the CA College Promise Grant to help pay for community college.
-This roadmap is a suggested timeline to help you maximize your financial aid, but you can still qualify for some aid if you start later.
+There is no deadline to apply for financial aid to help pay for community college.
+This roadmap is a suggested timeline to help you maximize your financial aid.
+You may miss some aid opportunities, but you can still qualify for some aid if you start later.